 |Bill Clinton working in his White House office, with a copy of the World Almanac behind him.|

-THE WORLD ALMANAC AND BOOK OF FACTS is an American institution that millions of people have turned to for 137 years.
-Ever since the first edition was published in 1868, it has been improved, revised, expanded, and updated from year to year to keep up with our changing world.
-Accuracy, adaptability, tradition, and innovation are the qualities that make the award-winning WORLD ALMANAC the best-selling reference book available.
+The World Almanac® and Book of Facts is an American institution that millions of people have turned to for 150 years.
+Ever since the first edition was published in 1868, it has been improved, revised, expanded, and updated to keep up with the changing world.
+Accuracy, adaptability, tradition, and innovation are the qualities that make the award-winning World Almanac the best-selling reference book available.
 It contains millions of easily accessible facts in compact form.

-- During World War II, THE WORLD ALMANAC could boast that it was read by GIs all over the world: between 1944 and 1946, at the request of the U.S. Government, THE WORLD ALMANAC had special print runs of 100,000 to 150,000 copies for distribution to the armed forces.
+- During World War II, The World Almanac could boast that it was read by U.S. troops all over the world: between 1944 and 1946, at the request of the U.S. government, The World Almanac had special print runs of 100,000 to 150,000 made especially for distribution to the armed forces.

-- In 1961, a wire service photograph showed President Kennedy sitting behind his desk in the Oval Office and on his desk were 6 books: the only reference book was THE WORLD ALMANAC.
-Amazingly, almost 40 years later, a 1999 New York Times photo showed President Clinton in almost the exact same position, seated at his desk in the Oval Office.
-Clearly visible on the desk behind him are busts of Jefferson and Lincoln, pictures of his wife and daughter, a Bible, and a copy of THE WORLD ALMANAC.
-And they're not the only U.S. Presidents who have relied on THE WORLD ALMANAC: at Franklin Roosevelt's home in Hyde Park, NY, a reproduction of his White House desk includes a copy of THE WORLD ALMANAC 1945.
+- In 1961, a wire service photograph showed President Kennedy sitting behind his desk in the Oval Office and on his desk were six books: the only reference book was The World Almanac.
+Almost 40 years later, a 1999 New York Times photo showed President Clinton in almost the exact same position in the Oval Office.
+Clearly visible on the desk behind him was a copy of The World Almanac.
+And Kennedy and Clinton weren’t the only U.S. presidents who relied on The World Almanac: at Franklin Roosevelt's home in Hyde Park, NY, a reproduction of his White House desk included a copy of The World Almanac 1945.

-- THE WORLD ALMANAC is the bestselling U.S. reference book of all time, with more than 80 million copies sold since it was first published in 1868.
+- The World Almanac is the bestselling U.S. reference book of all time, with more than 82 million copies sold since it was first published in 1868.

-- Over the years THE WORLD ALMANAC has become a household name and has been featured in a number of Hollywood films.
-For example, Fred MacMurray talks about it with Edward G. Robinson in Double Indemnity; Bette Davis screams about it in All About Eve; Audrey Hepburn and Gary Cooper flirt about it in Love in the Afternoon; it is featured in Miracle on Thirty-Fourth Street when a trial is held to see if Santa Claus really exists; and Rosie Perez continually reads it in the film White Men Can't Jump; and Will Smith consulted it to avoid predatory “darkseekers” in I Am Legend.
+- The World Almanac became a household name in a number of films and TV shows.
+Fred MacMurray talks about it with Edward G. Robinson in Double Indemnity; Bette Davis screams about it in All About Eve; Audrey Hepburn and Gary Cooper flirt about it in Love in the Afternoon; it is featured in Miracle on 34th Street when a trial is held to see if Santa Claus really exists; Rosie Perez studies it in the film White Men Can't Jump; and Will Smith consulted it to avoid predatory “darkseekers” in I Am Legend.
 Stephen Colbert used it on The Colbert Report to research a new home state after South Carolina voters elected another candidate over his sister in a 2013 congressional special election.
 The World Almanac also makes frequent appearances as a source or category on Jeopardy!—and as a resource for contestants preparing for that show.